koor-tech/kbase/docs/getting-started/index.md

 ---
 title: Getting started
 ---

-Welcome to the Getting Started Guide!, we are excited that you have chosen Koor Storage Distribution (KSD) as your Kubernetes storage solution.
+Welcome to the Getting Started Guide!
+We are excited that you have chosen the Koor Data Control Center to help manage Rook Ceph storage in Kubernetes.

-We understand that there may be many unfamiliar terms for you, or perhaps you simply want to ensure that KSD is the solution you've been searching for.
+We understand that there may be many unfamiliar terms for you.
+Perhaps you simply want to ensure that the Data Control Center is the solution you've been searching for.
-In this guide, we will walk you through the step-by-step process of using KSD, starting from scratch.
+In this guide, we will walk you through the step-by-step process of using Koor Data Control Center.

 Here's a summary of the guide's index: